tybottorff/bottorffdocs/notes/literature_notes.md

  - NOD mice
  - IL-7 suppressed PD-1 expression on activated T cells *in vitro*, **perhaps supporting bifurcation (DP CD127 and DP PD-1 split)**
  - other literature cited for low IL7R levels in Tex
+# IL-7 signaling must be intermittent, not continuous, during CD8 T cell homeostasis to promote cell survival instead of cell death
+ - maintenance of naive CD8s requires IL-7 and TCR signaling, and here they report that the IL-7 signaling needs to be intermittent (not continuous) as prolonged IL-7 signaling induces proliferation, IFN-γ production, and cell death triggered by IFN-γ
+ - TCR engagements interrupt IL-7 signaling, supporting survivial and quiescence
+ - CD8s with insufficient TCR affinity for ligands receive prolonged IL-7 signaling and apoptose
 # Immune checkpoint inhibitor-induced myocarditis with myositis/myasthenia gravis overlap syndrome: a systematic review of cases
  - IM3OS: myocarditis with myositis/myasthenia gravis overlap syndrome
 # Immune checkpoint inhibitor-induced thyroid disorders: a single center experience